agualbbus/elasticsearch-http-gzip/README.md

 });
 ```

-NOTE: It doesn't works with AWS elasticsearch service
+NOTE: It doesn't works with AWS elasticsearch service.